Nannambikkai: Production

 The film was produced by K. Vembu who also directed the film together with Charlie.
 S. Ramanathan and M. S. Kannan wrote the screenplay and dialogues.
 K. Prabhakar was in charge of cinematography while Pal G. Yadav handled the editing.
 Art direction was by Jayavanth while choreography was done by R. K. Raj.
 Still photography was by Venkatachari and the film was shot and processed at Film Centre, Madras.

 Soundtrack

-Music was composed by S. V. Venkatraman while the lyrics were penned by S. D. S. Yogi, Kambadasan, Adhimoolam, Kavi Lakshmanadas and Clown Sundaram.
+Music was composed by S. V. Venkatraman.
 A song by Kavimani Desigavinayagam Pillai was included in the film.

 Reception

 The Indian Express wrote, "Situations in the story are so marshalled as to preserve the concept of the poetic justice and such it is bound to fare well as an entertainer."
 Kanthan of Kalki appreciated Krishnan and Madhuram's comedy.